-Lately, we can’t seem to get away from talk about microbes and gut microbiota.
-With terms like microbiota, fermented foods, prebiotics, probiotics, antibiotic resistance being used often – it’s enough to make your head spin!
-The good news is, we’re learning more and more on these topics and our knowledge is growing.
+Lately, we can’t seem to get away from talking about microbes and gut microbiota.
+With terms like microbiota, fermented foods, prebiotics, probiotics, antibiotic resistance used often – it’s enough to make your head spin!
+The good news is, we’re learning more and more on these topics, and our knowledge is growing.
 With so much information available around you, where do you start?
 Let us help you out with some basics on these topics.

 What is the gut microbiota?

 The best place to start in answering this question is to define the word “microbiota.”
-Simply put, a microbiota is the community of microbes in a given area.
+A microbiota is the community of microbes in a given area.
 Microbes include bacteria, viruses, and other very small (‘micro’) organisms.
 When it comes to humans, bacteria usually come to mind when we think about microbes.
 Bacteria are incredibly diverse, and almost every type of environment on earth can support certain bacteria.
-Bacteria are basically everywhere!
+Bacteria are everywhere!

-In fact, trillions of bacteria live with humans.
-The number of bacteria in and on a human body can outnumber human cells by up to 10 times, because they’re so small and numerous.
+Trillions of bacteria live with humans.
+The number of bacteria in and on a human body can outnumber human cells by up to 10 times because they’re so small and numerous.

 By far, most of the bacteria that live with humans are in the digestive tract.
 These bacteria are part of the gut microbiota.
 Types and amounts of bacteria change as you go through the digestive tract.
 The large intestine, or colon, has the most density and diversity of bacteria in the entire human gut.

-The bacteria in our guts are extremely diverse.
+The bacteria in our guts are incredibly diverse.
 Just like fingerprints, the composition of your gut microbiota is unique to you (although we share some similar features).
-You have unique amounts and types of bacteria in your gut and, unlike fingerprints, the gut microbiota can change because the types and amounts bacteria shift over time.
+You have different amounts and types of bacteria in your gut and, unlike fingerprints, the gut microbiota can change because the types and quantities bacteria shift over time.

-Gut bacteria are very complex, but most are harmless.
+Gut bacteria are very complicated, but most are harmless.
 We sometimes think of certain ones as “good” (beneficial bacteria) and others that can be potential pathogens if the circumstances are right as “bad.”
 Some factors that impact the bacteria in our gut include genes, age, environment, health, antibiotics, and diet.
-This is why your gut microbiota can and do shift over time.
+Because of all these variables, your gut microbiota can and do shift over time.

 A long time ago, medicine didn’t think much of bacteria.
-In fact, there was a time when we believed they were mostly harmful, or at least not helpful.
+There was a time when we believed they were mostly harmful, or at least not helpful.
 Times sure have changed!
 We’ve learned a lot about the importance of gut microbes in both gut and immune health.
-The gut microbiota plays an important role in the normal function of the body, including:
+The gut microbiota plays a vital role in the normal function of the body, including:

 - Helping the body digest certain foods